Julia-Wagner/PyChef/README.md

 ### **Issues**

-Besides the improvements described below that I made after using Flake8 and Lighthouse, here is a list of issues that were harder to fix.
+Besides the improvements described in the sections below that I made after using Flake8 and Lighthouse, here is a list of issues that were harder to fix.
 The issues are rather decisions I had to make than real bugs.
 I always made sure to test while developing a new feature, so there were no real bugs apart from what was not finished yet.

 1. **Making a completely object-oriented program without any functions.**
    - It was a bit hard starting the project from scratch already having the idea of just using classes and methods in mind.
 I was not sure with which class to start and what methods I would need.
-   - I then decided to just start with *"Spaghetti Code"* and write function after function to get the first few steps of my flowchart to work.
+   - I then decided to just start with *"Spaghetti Code"* and write function after function in the run.py file to get the first few steps of my flowchart to work.
    - After I then had an idea of which classes and methods I would need for this code, I began refactoring and structuring it using classes and methods.
 2. **The use of @classmethod and @staticmethod**
    - While I could quickly figure out where a *@staticmethod* would be appropriate, I had a hard time deciding whether to use *@classmethod* for many methods.